appsmithorg/appsmith-docs/website/docs/workflows/README.md

 - **Webhook**- Triggered by external events or HTTP requests, Webhook triggers enable real-time data processing and action execution based on incoming data.
 Learn how to use the Webhook triggers in the [Getting started with workflows](/workflows/tutorials/create-workflow) tutorial.

 - **Integrated Datasource for use in Appsmith Apps**- Seamlessly connect workflows with Appsmith applications using prebuilt integrations.
 This allows for seamless execution of operations within the app and direct management of workflows from the Appsmith interface.
-Delve deeper into integrated datasource triggers using Appsmith app in the [Getting started with workflows](/workflows/how-to-guides/trigger-workflow-from-appsmith-app) tutorial.
+Delve deeper into integrated datasource triggers using Appsmith app in the [Trigger workflow from Appsmith App](/workflows/how-to-guides/trigger-workflow-from-appsmith-app) guide.

 - **Scheduled Jobs (Cron Jobs)**- Scheduled to run at specific times or intervals, Scheduled Jobs automate tasks using Cron expressions.
 Stay tuned for updates on the availability and usage of Scheduled Jobs within Appsmith. (**Coming Soon**)